Robert Earl Price: Poet and playwright

-By 1985, Price had settled in Atlanta, Georgia and worked primarily as a poet and playwright.
+By 1985, Price had settled in Atlanta, Georgia, and worked primarily as a poet and playwright.
 He was appointed playwright in residence at 7 Stages Theater in Atlanta in 1987.
 At 7 Stages, he premiered several plays beginning with Black Cat Bones for Seven Sons in 1988.
 Several of his plays took jazz or blues musicians as their subject and married poetry and experimental drama: Yardbird's Vamp (1990), Blue Monk (1996), and HUSH: Composing Blind Tom Wiggins (2002).
 The latter play, based on the true story of a blind savant pianist born as a slave to a Confederate general and attaining a national reputation, was hailed by the Atlanta Journal-Constitution as the "most important Atlanta premiere of the new century".
 Blue Monk was featured as part of the Cultural Olympiad connected with the 1996 Olympics held in Atlanta.
 The play, about Thelonious Monk, was later performed at the Windy Brow Theater in Johannesburg, South Africa.

-His play Come on in My Kitchen (2006) uses the myth of blues guitarist Robert Johnson's legendary deal with the devil to discuss the compromises of African-American celebrities, with characters clearly based on Colin Powell, Jesse Jackson, Condoleezza Rice, and Clarence Thomas.
+Price's play Come on in My Kitchen (2006) uses the myth of blues guitarist Robert Johnson's legendary deal with the devil to discuss the compromises of African-American celebrities, with characters clearly based on Colin Powell, Jesse Jackson, Condoleezza Rice, and Clarence Thomas.
 The play won the Gene Gabriel Moore Playwriting Award.
 The contribution of this work to the ever-evolving myth of Robert Johnson is discussed in the film documentary America's Blues (2015).

 In 2011, Price's play All Blues was performed at Washington College and at 7 Stages Atlanta.
-With variations of the Miles Davis composition "All Blues" interweaving through the work, the play reimagines the story of Ray Sprigle, a white reporter from the Pittsburgh Gazette who, in 1948, traveled through the Jim Crow South posing as a black man and recorded his life-changing experiences in a series of articles entitled "I Was a Negro in the South for Thirty Days."
-Price's most recent play is Red Devil Moon, a musical written with composer Pam Ortiz based on excerpts from Cane by Jean Toomer.
+With variations of the Miles Davis composition "All Blues" interweaving through the work, the play reimagines the story of Ray Sprigle, a white reporter from the Pittsburgh Gazette who, in 1948, traveled through the Jim Crow South posing as a black man and recorded his life-changing experiences in a series of articles entitled "I Was a Negro in the South for Thirty Days".
+Price's 2014 play, Red Devil Moon, was a musical written with composer Pam Ortiz based on excerpts from Cane by Jean Toomer.

-Price regularly publishes poetry in literary magazines including The Chattahoochee Review and the Atlanta Review; he was awarded the Atlanta Mayor's Fellowship for Poetry in 1998, the same year he was part of the Georgia Poetry Circuit Tour.
-In 1991 he was selected for a National Endowment for the Arts Literature Fellowship for Poetry.
-He has published several collections of poetry, with many poems written in a style inflected by American blues music.
+Price regularly published poetry in literary magazines including The Chattahoochee Review and the Atlanta Review; he was awarded the Atlanta Mayor's Fellowship for Poetry in 1998, the same year he was part of the Georgia Poetry Circuit Tour.
+In 1991, he was selected for a National Endowment for the Arts Literature Fellowship for Poetry.
+He published several collections of poetry, with many poems written in a style inflected by American blues music.
 His most recent collection is Wise Blood (2004).

+Price died on April 16, 2025, aged 83, in Chestertown, Maryland.